-Part 1 "Scheduled" bodies - those employers that must make the LGPS available to all eligible employees; Part 2 "Designation" bodies - those employers that can make the LGPS available to all or some of their employees; Part 3 "Admission Bodies" - those employers participating in the LGPS through an admission agreement which will specify which employees are eligible for membership; and Part 4 "Deemed" Employers - a mixture of employers where another body (usually) is deemed to be the Scheme employer.
-Persons in the first column of the table in Part 4 are eligible for membership.
+- Part 1 "Scheduled Bodies" those employers that must make the LGPS available to all eligible employees; - Part 2 "Admission Bodies" those employers participating in the LGPS through an admission agreement which will specify which employees are eligible for membership.

-The only bars to membership are those employees aged 75 or above, those employed by an admission body who are members of another occupational pension scheme, and those eligible for membership of another public sector pension scheme (although there are some with "dual" eligibility for the LGPS and NHSPS or Civil Service Pension Scheme; and those eligible for membership of the Armed Forces Pension Scheme whilst on reserve forces service leave can elect to the Scheme employer to remain in the LGPS).
+The only bars to membership are those employees aged 75 or above; those employed by an admission body who are members of another occupational pension scheme; those eligible for membership of another public sector pension scheme (although there are some with "dual" eligibility for the LGPS and NHSPS); and those eligible for membership of the Armed Forces Pension Scheme whilst on reserve forces service leave can elect to the Scheme employer to remain in the LGPS.